 Last year, BMW announced that their (arguably) top of the line 6 Series in the M sports variant would no longer be offered with a manual transmission; so too the M5.
 (Regular 5 and 6 series lost the stick a few years earlier).

-The 560 HP M6 is one of my favorite GTs; while the smaller lighter M3 is a blast on the track – a touch slower than a 911 but oh so much more fun — to me, its the M6 that represents the most fun car with all three pedals and 6 forward gears that you can put in your garage.
+The 560 HP M6 is one of my favorite GTs (I have heard enthusiasts that have dyno’d these unmodified cars say they can get 600hp); while the smaller lighter M3 is a blast on the track – a touch slower than a 911 but oh so much more fun — for me, its the M6 that represents the most fun car with all three pedals and 6 forward gears that you can put in your garage and still drive on weekends.
 (The photos below show a pretty nice version).